 29 And as they went out of Jericho, a great crowd followed him.
-30 And behold, there were two blind men sitting by the roadsiade, and when they heard that Jesus was passing by, they cried out, “Lord, have mercy on us, Son of David!”
+30 And behold, there were two blind men sitting by the roadside, and when they heard that Jesus was passing by, they cried out, “Lord, have mercy on us, Son of David!”
 31 The crowd rebuked them, telling them to be silent, but they cried out all the more, “Lord, have mercy on us, Son of David!”
 32 And stopping, Jesus called them and said, “What do you want me to do for you?”
 33 They said to him, “Lord, let our eyes be opened.”
 34 And Jesus in pity touched their eyes, and immediately they recovered their sight and followed him. – Matthew 20:29-34 ESV

-Jesus was on His way to Jerusalem where, as He has told His disciples, He would be betrayed, tried, and and put to death by crucifixion.
+Jesus was on His way to Jerusalem where, as He has told His disciples, He would be betrayed, tried, and put to death by crucifixion.
 And yet, as Matthew records, the crowds continued to follow Him.
 They had no idea what was awaiting Jesus in Jerusalem.
 And even the disciples were having a difficult time accepting the truth of what Jesus had told them.
-The idea of Jesus being put on trial by the Jewish religious leaders sounded too far-fetched to the disciples.
-And the thought of Jesus being put to death was something they refused to believe.
+The idea of Jesus being put on trial by the Jewish religious leaders sounded too far-fetched to consider.
+And the thought of Jesus being put to death was something they simply refused to believe.

-But what’s important to notice in this short passage is that Jesus remains committed to meeting the needs of the people who crowd around him.
+But what’s important to notice in this short passage is that Jesus remained committed to meeting the needs of the people who crowded around him.
 He was not self-absorbed or throwing a pity party for himself.
 He was fully aware of all that awaited Him in Jerusalem and committed to carrying out the will of His heavenly Father.
 But that does not mean He had lost any of His compassion for the people.

 On His way out of the city of Jericho, just to the east of Jerusalem, Jesus had an encounter with two blind men.
 Hearing the excited shouts of the crowd, these two men called out to Jesus, “Lord, have mercy on us, Son of David!”